-responsible for the organization of the SPE meetings and events at the DTU.
 A relatively young tradition at the annual meetings is a poster contest organized by the SPE Student Chapter.
-This years' winner was Research Assistant |yoti Pandey for his poster on the DHRTC sprint project "Radical concepts for deep reach through acid injection."
+This years' winner was Research Assistant Jyoti Pandey for his poster on the DHRTC sprint project "Radical concepts for deep reach through acid injection."
 Looking into the European Horizons Two CERE faculty members, Associate Professors Nicolas von Solms and Philip L. Fosbøl, have been appointed reviewers for the current EU Program for Research and Innovation, Horizon 2020.
-000 Q With nearly 80 billion euro of public funding, Horizon 2020 is the all-time biggest EU Research and Innovation program.
+With nearly 80 billion euro of public funding, Horizon 2020 is the all-time biggest EU Research and Innovation program.
 The duration is 7 years - from 2014 to 2020.
+CERE to host International Oil Conference In 2018, the annual workshop and symposium on Enhanced Oil Recovery (EOR) will be held for the 39th time by the International EnergyAgency (IEA) on 3-6 September.
+This time this important international conference will have CERE as its host.
+The topics will include studies of fluid flow in porous media, surfactants and polymers, thermal methods, gas flooding techniques, reservoir characterization, emerging technologies, and fundamental EOR research.
+Main organizer will be Professor Erling H. Stenby, member of the IEA-EOR Executive Committee, and former Chairman of CERE.

-Enzymes for Carbon Capture
+PhD Defenses Enzymes for Carbon Capture

-PhD Defenses

-Arne Berthold Gladis, PhD.
-Currently with
+Arne Berthold Gladis,

-Wacker Chemie, Munich Full title "Upscaling of Enzyme
+Currently with Wacker Chemie, Munich

-Enhanced CO2 Capture"
+"Upscaling of Enzyme Enhanced CO2 Capture"

 Supervisors: Nicolas von Solms, John Woodley, Philip L. Fosbøl.